Peggy Notebaert Nature Museum: Exhibits and programs

-The museum's exhibits today include displays about the ecological history of the Illinois region, a live butterfly house, and a green home demonstration.
+The academy museum's exhibits today include displays about the ecological history of the Illinois region, a live butterfly house, and a green home demonstration.
 The butterfly house features more than 200 species of native and exotic butterflies.
-One of the museum's ongoing scientific efforts is the study, care, and breeding of native butterflies for species population support in the Chicago area.
-The museum also offers more than 100 educational programs in the natural sciences for adults and children.
+One of the academy's ongoing scientific efforts is the study, care, and breeding of native butterflies for species population support in the Chicago area.
+The academy also offers more than 100 educational programs in the natural sciences for adults and children.

 Name

-The museum building is named in honor of benefactor Peggy Notebaert, wife of then Qwest Communications chairman and chief executive officer Richard Notebaert.
+The academy museum's building is named in honor of benefactor Peggy Notebaert, wife of then Qwest Communications chairman and chief executive officer Richard Notebaert.
 The building was designed by Perkins and Will.